Did you know? Mats—extremely tangled, clumped, or pelted fur—is actually a dangerous medical condition.

 Be sure to brush not only your pet’s topcoat but the under layers as well.
 Brushing only the topcoat can actually make mats worse, and create new ones, by pushing loose fur and tangles closer to the skin.

 Make brushing fun with treats and attention and spoiling!
 Many pet parents say brushing is their special bonding and lap time.
 Take advantage of all the snuggling to do a nail trim.

-Keep your pet on year-round parasite protection.
-Aside from preventing potential deadly infections, parasite protection is important for coat and skin health, too!
+- Keep your pet on year-round parasite protection.
+Aside from preventing potentially deadly infections, parasite protection is important for coat and skin health, too!

 We are so happy to have professional grooming services at Eno.
 We designed special grooming amenities and offer a large spa menu: basic and medicated baths, brush-outs, special shampoos, de-shedding and cleansing treatments, blowouts, and all manner of functional haircuts.